tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ### Welcome to a new monetary and technological paradigm.

-Bitcoin is a significant innovation that goes beyond a simple "internet currency".
-It is a revolution both in technology and in money, capable of questioning our relationship with currency and society.
-Bitcoin is a so-called **neutral** and **decentralized** currency, which means that it is not controlled by any entity or institution.
-It is a significant innovation that goes beyond a mere currency.
-In order to understand this famous bitcoin, it is important to understand that bitcoin (referred to as BTC) is both a computer protocol (Bitcoin) and a monetary unit (bitcoin).
+Bitcoin is a technological and a monetary revolution, capable of making us question our relationship with money and society.
+In fact, Bitcoin (referred to as BTC) is a **neutral** and **decentralized** currency, which means that it is not controlled by any entity or institution.
+It is an innovation that goes beyond a mere "internet currency": it is both a computer protocol (Bitcoin) and a monetary unit (bitcoin).

-The protocol uses underlying technologies such as cryptography, network communication, and the famous "blockchain", while the bitcoin unit is the currency necessary for the proper functioning of this same protocol.
-In everyday life, Salvadorans or bitcoiners around the world use bitcoin currency to buy and sell goods and services, with the currency relying on the Bitcoin protocol to function.
+The protocol uses underlying technologies such as cryptography, network communication, and the famous "blockchain", while the bitcoin unit serves as the necessary currency for the proper functioning of this protocol.
+In everyday life, Salvadorans and bitcoiners around the world use the bitcoin currency to buy and sell goods and services, relying on this technology to make their lives better.

 ### A comprehensive yet accessible curriculum

-In this course, we will discuss the monetary aspects of Bitcoin, including how to buy and sell bitcoins, securely store them in digital wallets, and use them for transactions.
+In this course, we will discuss some monetary aspects of Bitcoin, including how to buy and sell bitcoins, securely store them in digital wallets, and use them for transactions.
 We will also examine the role of miners, who are essential for creating new bitcoins and securing the Bitcoin network.
-Additionally, we will explore the future of Bitcoin and how the Lightning Network technology can improve Bitcoin transactions.
+Finally, we will explore the future of Bitcoin and how the Lightning Network technology can improve Bitcoin transactions.

 ![image](assets/en/chapter0/4.webp)

-It is essential to understand that Bitcoin is a new monetary system that revolutionizes our relationship with money.
-Learning to use Bitcoin is an essential skill for anyone who wants to be in control of their own money.
+It is essential to understand that Bitcoin is a new monetary system that completely changes our relationship with money.
+Learning how to use Bitcoin is a necessary skill for anyone who wants to be in control of their own money.

 **Section 1 - Money**